Coherent Generation and Protection of Anticoherent Spin States: Robust generation of AC states

 \subsection{Dynamically corrected gate design}

-The building blocks of our two DCGs are the $\mathrm{TEDD}$ and $\mathrm{TEDDY}$ sequences introduced, respectively, in Ref.~\cite{read_2024} and Ref.~\cite{ToBePublished} and shown in Fig.~\ref{fig_colin_1}.
+The building blocks of our two DCGs are the $\mathrm{TEDD}$ and $\mathrm{TEDDY}$ sequences introduced in Refs.~\cite{read_2024} and~\cite{Read2025} and shown in Fig.~\ref{fig_colin_1}.
 They consist of $24$ and $8$ pulses, each corresponding to one of the two rotations $a$ and $b$ specified in the axis-angle notation for each sequence. $\mathrm{TEDD}$ cancels the general Hamiltonian~\eqref{eq:NoRWA} regardless of whether the RWA holds, while $\mathrm{TEDDY}$ cancels arbitrary disorder but dipolar interaction only under the RWA.
+We note that the $\mathrm{TEDD}$ sequence considered here slightly differs from the one presented in Ref.~\cite{read_2024}, as we have decided to use an Eulerian path on the Cayley graph that passes by each vertex exactly once during the first half of the sequence.
+This choice ensures that, in the ideal pulse regime, dephasing is suppressed in the timescale of 12 pulses, instead of 24, which leads to better performances.

 To construct the DCGs, we insert $11$ (resp.\ $3$) identity pulses at the appropriate locations in the $\mathrm{TEDD}$ sequence (resp.\ $\mathrm{TEDDY}$), following the procedure described in Refs.~\cite{DCG_2009_PRA, DCG_2009_PRL} and we insert the unitary pulse we want to implement at the end of the sequence (see Fig.~\ref{fig_colin_1}).
 The resulting sequences, which we call $\mathrm{T_{DCG}}$ and $\mathrm{TY_{DCG}}$, are guaranteed to implement the corresponding unitary operation while refocusing the system, provided that two conditions are met: \begin{enumerate} \item Firstly, the identity pulse and the target unitary pulse must have the same finite-duration errors.
 If this is the case, this pair of pulses is called a \textit{balanced pair}. \item Secondly, these finite-duration errors must be suppressed by the DD sequence used in the construction.
 If the finite-duration error is no longer suppressed by the DD sequence, we say that it has leaked out of the \textit{correctable subspace}, which contains all the Hamiltonians suppressed by the sequence. \end{enumerate}